Game Theory in Cosmology: Summary

-Cosmological Teleodynamics thus provides a unified, emergent, and observationally testable alternative to the standard dark sector paradigm.
-Rather than invoking new particles, it roots cosmological phenomena in the intrinsic statistical and systemic structure of cosmic memory, revealing that the Universe itself operates as a giant potential game.
+Cosmic teleodynamics thus offers a unified, emergent, and observationally testable alternative to the standard dark sector paradigm.
+Instead of proposing new particles, it connects cosmological phenomena to the intrinsic statistical and systemic structure of cosmic memory.
+Although these results are encouraging, much more work remains as we continue to explore.
+Our framework is just the beginning of a new direction in theoretical cosmology.